 Crowdfunding around the Campfire

-Ever wondered what ti takes to make a crowdfunding campaign truly successful?
+Ever wondered what it takes to make a crowdfunding campaign truly successful?

 We chat with Kate Marston from business start-up Puddingstone Distillery about their outstanding crowdfunding success for Campfire Gin.
 We find out what they learned about this innovative method of financing, and how the local business community played a key role in making it happen.

 My husband Ben and I were looking to start a drinks venture.
 Ben has a great deal of experience in the craft brewing industry and I run my own design company, so it seemed like a good partnership of knowledge and skills.
 Gin was the logical choice due to the huge growth in demand for independent gin labels.
 We chose the name Campfire very specifically as we wanted to be a very outdoor-focused brand.
 We intend to support our core product with distillery tours and tastings to draw tourism to the area, as well as participating in regional food and drink events.

 Hard work, but ultimately extremely rewarding.
 Although we exceeded our target in just under two months, it took about six months of intense groundwork before we could launch the official campaign.
 Crowdfunding requires a great deal of promotional activity.
 Social media is the obvious channel, but a very local venture like this meant we needed to talk to people face-to-face, and not just family and friends!
 We attended local food and drink events, met with local members of the business community, and looked for companies that could help raise awareness of our brand.